Why poetry is great to learn Spanish?

 TWO

-In the absence of the “exact” word, be fluent on your images, so you can either use the exact word, or the image, or both to help the listener understand and relate with you.
+In the absence of the “exact” word, be fluent in your images so you can either use the exact word, the image, or both to help the listener understand and relate with you.
 Connect with you.

 THREE